GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Pulse
 ##### Achille's
 - scales with headshot damage squared if the head is marked and shot
-- also pulses affected target
+- also pulses the affected target
 ##### Banshee
 - the longer you hold the corresponding skill key, the further the confuse wave will go
 - its cooldown is based on the number of targets hit